coriolisinstruments/EurorackModules/MakingVactrols/README.md

 Congratulations, you have made a vactrol.

-Be sure to test it before soldering it to a pcb! apply a voltage to the LED and measure the resistance between the pins: 0V = XX MOhm, 2V (depends on the LED; CAREFUL not the burn it out) = XX Ohm (maybe 1KOhm; it depends on what LDRs you've used).
+Be sure to test it before soldering it to a pcb!
+Apply a voltage to the LED and measure the resistance between the pins: 0V = XX MOhm, 2V (depends on the LED; CAREFUL not the burn it out) = XX Ohm (maybe 1KOhm; it depends on what LDRs you've used).